Theme

 The Python, Ollama, model-download, memory, storage, and image-processing requirements before planning batch work.

-The current package status, repository activity, dependencies, and license file before relying on it in an important or long-lived workflow.
+The current package status, repository activity, and dependencies before relying on it in an important or long-lived workflow.
+Review the current terms at the main repository to decide whether they suit your intended use.

 Reader fit